Varicose Vein Laser Treatment

 Make an Appointment

-The vascular and interventional radiology (VIR) division of the departments of radiology at Rhode Island Hospital and Newport Hospital offer varicose vein treatment through a non-surgical laser technique called endovenous laser treatment, or EVLT.
+The vascular and interventional radiology (VIR) division of the department of radiology at Newport Hospital offer varicose vein treatment through a non-surgical laser technique called endovenous laser treatment, or EVLT.
 Under local anesthesia, a physician inserts a thin laser fiber into the vein through a very small entry point.
 The laser light seals the faulty vein.

 EVLT procedures are done by board-certified and credentialed radiologists who are specially trained in this procedure.